-All other values in the S-57 VERDAT attribute are prohibited for sounding datum in S-101.
+All other values in the S-57 SDAT subfield and VERDAT attribute are prohibited for sounding datum in S-101.
 Producing Authorities should consider replacing prohibited values with a permitted value before conversion to S-101.
 Note that other information (such as sounding values and values for attribute VALSOU, etc) may need to be changed (if relevant) as a consequence of a modification of the vertical datum.

 S-57 Meta Object: Sounding datum (M_SDAT) (A)